PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.2.0

   Generate CNAME answers for queries.
-This function is deprecated as of 1.2.0 in favor of using:
+This function is deprecated as of 1.2.0 and will be removed in 1.3.0, in favor of using:

     addAction(domain, SpoofCNAMEAction(cname))